skip to content

 If the move is made after one year, then this will mean a total stay of seven years at Cambridge.
 This is the same as the minimum time in which a Cambridge scientist could graduate and then complete the very fastest-track graduate vet courses elsewhere.
 However, the Cambridge ‘re-start’ route comes with the certainty of a Veterinary Medicine place after just one year at university.

 Students interested in taking this route should contact (1) their college tutor, (2) the Admissions Convenor in Veterinary Medicine (db125@cam.ac.uk) and (3) their source of funding as soon as possible.
-Instigation of any ‘transfer’ would require the approval of the applicant’s college Senior Tutor and DoS in Veterinary Medicine (where one exists).
+Instigation of any ‘transfer’ would require the approval of the applicant’s college Senior Tutor and Director of Studies in Veterinary Medicine (where one exists).
 An ‘admissions-like’ process will then be arranged.
 You can apply to ‘re-start’ in Veterinary Medicine without prejudice to your place on your current course.

 “I switched onto the Veterinary Medicine course after a year of studying Natural Sciences, and I can honestly say it's the best decision I've ever made.
 I was worried about not having as much animal handling experience as the rest of my cohort, but Cambridge are excellent at teaching not only the science but the animal handling and husbandry.
 They recognise that everyone has different levels of experience and I even had one-to-one handling sessions.
 There have been so many amazing moments so far, from dissecting a horse in the post mortem room, to studying live anatomy with the (adorable) vet school greyhounds, and even meeting alpaca babies at one of the many events hosted by the Cambridge University Veterinary Society.
 It's a fascinating course and there's never a dull moment!” - Lily